Raceway (aquaculture): Water flow

 The water flow rate in a raceway system needs to be sufficiently high to meet the respiratory (dissolved oxygen) requirements for the species concerned and to flush out metabolic wastes, especially ammonia.
 In a well designed system, the existing water in the raceway is largely replaced by new water when the same volume of new water enters the raceway.
 Self-cleaning can sometimes be achieved if the fish stocks density is sufficiently high and the water level is sufficiently low.
-For example, if trout are stocked at 20 kilograms per cubic metre, they can keep the raceway unit clean by their swimming movements, preventing waste solids from settling to the raceway floor.
+For example, if trout are stocked at 20 kilograms per cubic metre (1.25 pounds per cubic foot), they can keep the raceway unit clean by their swimming movements, preventing waste solids from settling to the raceway floor.

 However, in most cases it is necessary to frequently clean raceways.
 The simplest way is to lower the water level in the raceway units, which increases the speed of the water current, and then herd the fish together till they flush the waste from the raceway.
 Solid wastes which accumulate at the raceway bottom can be removed by pumps.
 Oxygen levels in the water can be kept high if the raceway units are placed one after the other with intermediate drops over weirs, or by the use of aeration systems such as pumps, blowers and agitators.